Twitchkidd/inter/README.md

 ### triangle

 Okay, that took a while again, and I resorted to imperative programming.
 Maybe 30 minutes?
 Good sesh though.

+## Second Problem Set

+To the future!

+### Print even numbers in a range

+Ready set go!